Blog

 • Larger borrowing needs

-• Borrowers seeking lower interest rates
+• Borrowers seeking longer repayment terms

-How it works:
+How it works

-• Larger loan amounts
+• Larger loan amounts may be available

-• Longer repayment terms
+• Longer repayment terms may be available

-• Valuation and legal costs
+• Valuation and legal costs may apply

 3. Home equity line of credit (HELOC)